 (c) Field application of organic and inorganic fertilizers.
 Chapter V considers the field use of manure, setting this in relation to opportunities for improved management of manufactured inorganic fertilizers.
 Following established norms, the term “inorganic fertilizers” includes manufactured urea fertilizer.
 The core of the chapter is a summary of the main measures associated with field application;

 (d) Land-use and landscape management.
 Chapter VI explains how opportunities for integrated nitrogen management are provided by decisions at the land-use and landscape scale.
 While the main focus is on mitigation of adverse effects, measures may also contribute to abatement of nitrogen emissions.
-The core of the chapter is a summary of the most important measures.
+The core of the chapter is a summary of the most important measures available at the landscape scale.

 37. This Technical overview includes an indication of the performance of each measure for each nitrogen form (see figure II.1 below), according to the UNECE categories: